MarcFontaine/stm32hs/README.md

 ## STM32-Zombie

-The STM32-Zombie library turns a STM32 micro-controller into a powerful Haskell-hackable hardware interface.
+The STM32-Zombie library turns a STM32 microcontroller into a powerful Haskell-hackable hardware interface.
-It gives the user full control of the STM32Fxxx hardware peripherals without the need to write any c-code, without cross-compiler tool chain and even without any particular micro controller firmware.
+It gives the user full control of the STM32Fxxx hardware peripherals without the need to write any c-code, without cross-compiler tool chain and even without any particular microcontroller firmware.
 The library is called STM-32 Zombie because it halts the brain, i.e. the ARM CPU of the controller board and instead uses the on-cip-debugging features of the controller.
 The boards run like a Zombie without using